Syllabus Updated December 15, 2024

 the text and is a potential opportunity for others?
 A mini-glossary of personal

-definitions for 20-25 key terms and concepts found in this book might be
+definitions for 20-25 key terms and concepts found in this book might be included

-snippet of your review to Amazon for a bonus point.
+of your review to Amazon for a bonus point.

 Reiser, R. A.,